PdxCodeGuild/advjs-curriculum/week-1/week-1-overview.md

 ### Day 4

-* Continue Crockford Function Challenges if you didn't finish on Day 3
+* Continue Crockford Function Challenges if we didn't finish on Day 3
 * If we finish with time to spare
   * Lecture on trees and recursion
   * Activity: